sofiyann-codes/linked-list-/README.md

 # linked-list-
-Here is all the single linked list functions using c++
+Here is all the linked list functions using c++